 Establishing a bedtime routine may also help alleviate symptoms by making your loved one feel more comfortable and calm in the evening time before they fall asleep.

-You can also try surrounding your loved ones with familiar objects before they fall asleep at night, whether these are favorite books or pictures or childhood toys.
+You can try surrounding your loved ones with familiar objects before they fall asleep at night, whether these are favorite books or pictures or childhood toys.
 These meaningful objects can help comfort your loved one through a difficult time and connect them to memories that can calm nerves and make them feel more secure in their own skin.

 The important thing to remember is that you can alleviate the individual's anxiety and depression by providing a calm, predictable daily routine.
 Incorporating familiar, joy-filled objects into their day can also help reduce Sundowning feelings at night, especially for older people with memory-loss issues.